yasminenassar/01-adder/README.md

 Only the first of the above is _hand written_; the rest are all automatically generated.

 **!!!
-IMPORTANT: `make` automatically re-builds the compiler before running all the tests.
+IMPORTANT: `make` does not re-build the compiler before running all the tests.
 Before running the following `make tests/output/...` commands, you have to run `make build` first in order to re-build the compiler.
 Otherwise, you will be testing with a stale version of your compiler !!!**

 Let's assume that we are currently working on the test `five` from `tests/tests.json`. **To generate assembly**, do: